 2. Jojoba Oil

 Jojoba oil holds the closest resemblance to sebum - the natural oils present in the body.
 Jojoba oil cold pressed extracts can be slightly costlier than mainstream oils such as coconut and olive oil.
 Hence, it should be applied in small amounts.
 First, soak a warm washcloth and let it sit on the face or soak the face with steam.
 This will open the pores of the skin.
 Then apply a thin layers of jojoba oil on the face.
 Wipe off the excess with a washcloth.
+We recommend adding Anveya's Jojoba Oil to all your skincare.

 3. Omega-3 Fatty Acids